Fall 2015 Open Line

 Another exciting project is also moving forward - the conversion of the Kennedy Child Study Center on E. 67th St. into a grand new home for the Theatre Department to be known as Baker Hall.
 We'll take possession of the building next month and work with the faculty, staff, and our Theater Advisory Board to plan its renovation.
 Meanwhile, the Kennedy Center has moved its outstanding pre-school program into a new home in East Harlem right around the corner from our Silberman Social Work Building, which allows us to strengthen the partnership we've already forged.

 If you don’t know this already, please be aware that Belfer has state-of-the-art conference halls, meeting rooms and outdoor spaces that you can reserve for events.
-You may or contact Acting Associate Provost Mark Hauber at to book the large or small conference rooms (which are free of charge for Hunter faculty) or to reserve one of the building’s other spaces (which may involve a fee).
+You may visit our website or contact Acting Associate Provost Mark Hauber at email@example.com to book the large or small conference rooms (which are free of charge for Hunter faculty) or to reserve one of the building’s other spaces (which may involve a fee).

 I also want to encourage faculty members to contact Mark Hauber to arrange a tour of our Belfer floor so you and your students can see first-hand the exciting research being conducted there and look for ways to connect your work to it.